Social story for recess and ways to help kids play

 • Is there special equipment, toys, or activities you can take with you to make it more enjoyable?

-None of these questions should come with any judgement at all.
+None of these questions should carry any judgment at all.
 It is simply information gathering.
 I would never want another teacher or parent to feel like maybe they were doing something wrong.
-I just want to get a clear picture of the starting point.
+I want to get a clear picture of the starting point.

-So once you have this baseline information (and there are so many more questions you could and should ask), you can start making a plan that is very intentional.
+So once you have this baseline information (and there are so many more questions you could and should ask), you can start making a very intentional plan.
 It can address certain areas you feel need focus, while building on and utilizing those strengths your student already has.
 Let’s look at how we can do that.

 2. Practice, practice, practice

 I found that many of my new students had no idea HOW to use the equipment, so they often never tried.
 Instead, they would sift wood chips through their fingers or spin an empty swing around for the entire time we were out there.
 Too often, I would hear remarks like, “This is their time.
 Just let Joey do what he wants.”
-And, I am all for giving students plenty of freedom when it comes to recess, but sometimes Joey is spinning a swing because he has no idea what he is supposed to do.
+And I am all for giving students plenty of freedom during recess, but sometimes Joey is spinning on a swing because he has no idea what he is supposed to do.

 Practice!!
-I would set up certain times throughout the day where just my class would go out to an empty playground and practice what we are “supposed to do” at recess.
-Because this was a teaching time, I made it clear that we would be following some rules and preparing our bodies to have the most fun possible at recess.
+I would set up specific times throughout the day for my class to go out to an empty playground and practice what we are “supposed to do” at recess.
+Because this was a time for teaching, I made it clear that we would follow some rules and prepare our bodies to have the most fun possible at recess.
 I did NOT call this time recess.
-Depending on the age and language level of your students, you could call it: playground practice, strength training, even follow the leader.
+Depending on your students’ age and language level, you could call it playground practice, strength training, or even follow-the-leader.

-The important thing with this practice is that we want to create some muscle memory.
-That means we need to do things in a very specific way that is repeated time and time again.
+The important thing about this practice is that we want to build muscle memory.
+That means we need to do things in a very specific way, repeated time and time.
 After a while, students will be more comfortable with a typical recess routine because it will just feel natural to their bodies.

 3. Add some visual and physical cues

-I have a blog post all about how to set up a structured walk.
+I have a blog post all about setting up a structured walk.
 Read more about structured walks by visiting my blog post.

 In summary, the idea is to take something that is often abstract when it comes to duration and expectations and add some visual structure to make it clear: 1. how long this will last, 2. what I will be doing, and 3. what will happen next.
 We can do this with recess as well.